Ginza: Sumo Show with a Retired Wrestler and Souvenir Photos , Tokyo

 What’s not allowed

-Pets are not permitted, except for registered service animals.
+- Pets are generally not permitted except for registered service animals.

 Accessibility

-- This experience is not wheelchair accessible.
+This experience is not accessible to wheelchair users.

 Additional information